GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 complete peripheral.

-A root configuration type such as `tim_config_t` represents every currently admitted configuration domain.
-Its root configuration API applies that whole object, while its deconfiguration conjugate restores the complete peripheral to the documented reset state.
-Conjugate lifecycle entry points remain
+A root configuration type such as `tim_config_t` represents every currently admitted base-configuration domain intentionally included in that object.
+Its root configuration API applies that whole object, while preserving explicitly separate operational domains such as IRQ-source enables.
+Its deconfiguration conjugate restores the complete peripheral to the documented reset state.
-independent: a configuration function must not call its deconfiguration conjugate, and a deconfiguration function must not call its configuration conjugate.
+Conjugate lifecycle entry points remain independent: a configuration function must not call its deconfiguration conjugate, and a deconfiguration function must not call its configuration conjugate.
 The application owns their ordering and explicitly requests a reset when required.
-Configuration preserves deferred or unrepresented domains until their contracts are admitted.
+Configuration preserves deferred, unrepresented, and explicitly separated domains.

-Do not expose convenience functions that configure a peripheral to a requested frequency.
+Do not expose general-purpose convenience functions that configure a peripheral to an arbitrary requested frequency.
 Callers provide explicit register-semantic configuration values.
+A narrowly named service-bootstrap helper is acceptable when a concrete admitted service requires one fixed configuration, validates its documented clock assumption, and delegates the canonical root configuration API.
+For example, `TIM_ConfigDelay1MHz()` may configure the dedicated polling-delay service for a validated 72 MHz Timer kernel clock; it must not become a general frequency setter.

 Calculated-frequency getters are acceptable because they observe and report programmed state without mutating configuration.

 ## Preference Log

+- 2026-08-15: Excluded IRQ-source enables from root configuration structures;
+  applications must configure peripheral interrupt generation explicitly before independently enabling NVIC delivery.
+- 2026-08-15: Defined root configuration as visible composition of reusable domain-staging helpers, assigned Read/Modify/Write and ordered commit ownership to public Driver APIs, and prohibited private helpers that shadow an entire public root transaction.
+- 2026-08-15: Permitted narrowly named fixed-configuration service helpers when they validate their clock assumptions and delegate canonical root configuration, while retaining the prohibition on general frequency setters.
 - 2026-08-15: Extended the retval list/value/colon layout to non-status return values and prohibited legacy entries without the list marker, code formatting, and colon.